jtsagata/places-cli/Readme.md

 echo ${XDG_DOWNLOAD_DIR:-$HOME}
 ```

-Or use the `xdg-user-dir`, but this is prone to errors.
+Or use something `xdg-user-dir DOWNLOAD`, but this is prone to errors.
 With _places_ it becomes:

 ```shell
 places desktop